Key Points

 • Talk about the balance between highly specialized (and prescribed) tasks, versus a more generalized skill to do more than one process step

-• Talk about the concept of one-piece flow
+• Talk about the concept of a one-piece flow

 • Explain how the production line will be redesigned to work in a work cell:

-• Each person will be assigned a house to build (will be given a color card each)
+• Each person receives a house to build (will be given a color card each)

-• They should raise their hands as soon as a house is finished
+• They should raise their hands as soon as a house is done.

 • Inventories setup (should be replaced by one of the facilitators during this debrief):